-Slowly pour in the milk and oil mixture and mix on low for 2 minutes.
+Slowly pour in the milk and oil mixture and mix on high for 2 minutes.

-Slowly pour the milk, egg, and extract mixture in and mix on low for another 2 minutes.
+Slowly pour the milk, egg, and extract mixture in and mix on high for another 2 minutes.
 Scrap the sides of the bowl when necessary.

 Divide the cake batter into the two prepared cake pans and bake for approximately 20-25 minutes or until a toothpick inserted in the center comes out with a few moist crumbs.

 Allow the cake layers to cool for 10 minutes and then invert them on a cooling rack to fully cool.